 NASD Regulation proposed to prohibit sales loads on reinvested dividends.
 The ICI and Davis Polk & Wardwell (Davis Polk) opposed this proposal.
-Davis Polk claims that two SEC exemptive orders authorized unit investment trusts to impose deferred sales charges on reinvested dividends and that they should continue to be permitted to charge such fees.
 The ICI believes that, as an alternative to prohibiting loads on reinvested dividends, funds that impose such charges should be subject to lower maximum limits in the Rule and be required to make appropriate disclosure.

 NASD Regulation proposed to impose redemption order requirements (first-in-first-out or FIFO) for shares subject to contingent deferred sales loads so that investors incur only the lowest applicable CDSL.
-The proposed amendments also would provide that if a redemption order other than FIFO (e.g., LIFO) would result in a redeeming shareholder paying a lower CDSL, that method could be used.
+The proposed amendments also would provide that if a redemption order other than FIFO

+(e.g., LIFO) would result in a redeeming shareholder paying a lower CDSL, that method could be used.
 In addition, the Notice to Members clarified that the proposed amendment would concern only the manner in which a fund calculated the CDSL and should not affect a shareholder's ability to identify for tax purposes which shares have been redeemed.
 The ICI did not object to NASD Regulation's approach.
 The SIA, however, stated that NASD Regulation should not impose order of redemption requirements because marketing or business considerations may justify use of methodologies other than FIFO, and investors should retain the right to designate which shares they wish to sell for tax purposes.

-In deference to the a recent adoption by the SEC of new proposal to revise prospectus disclosure regarding of the long-term effects of Rule 12b-1 fees, NASD Regulation proposed to eliminate the equivalent prospectus disclosure requirement in the Investment Company Rule.
+In deference to the recent adoption by the SEC of new prospectus disclosure regarding the long-term effects of Rule 12b-1 fees, NASD Regulation proposed to eliminate the equivalent prospectus disclosure requirement in the Investment Company Rule.
 The ICI and the SIA supported this proposal.